itzmeanjan/ml-dsa/README.md

 > [!CAUTION]
 > When benchmarking, ensure that you've disabled CPU frequency scaling, by following guide @ <https://github.com/google/benchmark/blob/main/docs/reducing_variance.md>.

+> [!WARNING]
+> Relying only on average timing measurement for understanding performance characteristics of ML-DSA sign algorithm may not be a good idea, given that it's a post-quantum digital signature scheme of "Fiat-Shamir with Aborts" paradigm - simply put, during signing procedure it may need to abort and restart again, multiple times, based on what message is being signed or what random seed is being used for default *hedged* signing.
+So it's a better idea to also compute other statistics such as minimum, maximum and median when timing execution of sign procedure.
+In following benchmark results, you'll see such statistics demonstrating broader performance characteristics of ML-DSA sign procedure for various parameter sets.
+Also to easily compare performance benchmarking result of sign function across different configurations, we use a fixed seed to initialize RandomShake CSPRNG.
+This gives us deterministic result.

 ```bash
 # In case it linked with libPFM, you can get CPU cycle count